American Flagfish (Jordanella floridae)

 American Flagfish will mainly graze on any available algae in the aquarium.
 However, if there is not enough algae for your fish, supplement this with high-quality dried foods such as flakes, pellets or algae wafers, alongside live and frozen foods such as brine shrimp, white worms, tubifex, daphnia and bloodworm.
 It would also be beneficial to your fish if you provided them with the occasional treat of blanched vegetables such as zucchini or spinach.

-Breeding the American Flagfish
+How to Breed the American Flagfish

 American Flagfish is fractional Spawners, meaning females release eggs at intervals over a period when warm temperatures are sustained.
 However, ideally, they should be permitted to breed on a seasonal basis in spring and late summer as they would do in nature.